Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: One-Dimensional Discrete Velocity Models

-Several choices of discrete velocity models are possible as long as the corresponding local Maxwellian distribution $\mathbf{F}$ satisfies the moment relations given by equation \eqref{Mome1}.
-In this section two models are considered for one dimensional hyperbolic conservation laws namely, two discrete velocity model with $N=2$ and three discrete velocity model with $N=3$.
+Several choices of discrete velocity models are possible as long as the corresponding local Maxwellian distribution $\mathbf{F}$ satisfies the moment relations given by equation \eqref{Mome111}.
+In this section two models are considered for one-dimensional hyperbolic conservation laws, namely, two discrete velocity model with $N=2$ and three discrete velocity model with $N=3$.
 Two discrete velocity model is already introduced in the previous section where two moving particles are present.
-In that case $\Lambda$ is given as
+In this case $\Lambda$ is given as

-and the corresponding expression for $\mathbf{F}$ is given by equation \eqref{F2v} which satisfies the moment relations.
+and the corresponding expression of $\mathbf{F}$ is given by equation \eqref{F2v} which satisfies the moment relations.
 Figure~\ref{fig:23dvm} (a) shows this model.

 In case of three discrete velocity model there is a rest particle along with two moving particles (see figure~\ref{fig:23dvm} (b)).
 In this case $\Lambda$ is given as